How to protect yourself from nuisance calls and messages

 Some businesses use directory services to build their sales lists.
 Going ex-directory may help prevent these businesses from getting your phone number through this route.

 You could also screen your calls by using a phone that displays the number of the caller known as "Caller ID" or "Calling Line Identity" (CLI), or using an answer machine or voicemail.
 This will help you choose whether to answer the call or to call the person back.
 Please note that some providers charge for displaying the caller's phone number.
-More information about this.
+More information about screening calls.

 You should treat all calls from people you do not know with caution because sometimes a telephone number which appears on your screen may not be the real number that the Caller is calling from.